FOIADashboard/flexdashboard/flex_dashboard/README.md

 ### Update Process

 Over time you may need to update the dashboard with new agencies or fiscal years.
 The dashboard is designed to be easily updated with new data files.
-The data files are stored in the `data/rds` and `data/csv` directories.
-The RDS files contain the FOIA statistics, while the CSV files contain budget information for each agency.
+The data files for FOIA report are stored in the `data/rds` directory.
+Budget data is saved as `data/FOIA Dashboard Government Budgets.xlsx` file.
+The RDS files contain the FOIA statistics, while the XLSX file contains budget information for each agency (each agency being a sheet).
 Read the `Data` section for more information on how to get the rds data files for new agencies and fiscal years.

-Once new agency data is added to the `data/rds` or `data/csv` directory, the dashboard should be updated to reflect the new data.
+Once new agency data is added to the `data/rds` directory or XLSX file is updated, the dashboard should be updated to reflect the new data.
 This is done by updating the `agencies` or `agencies_budget` variables in the `global` code chunk.
 You can choose to list the agency's components using the `component_list` variable.
 If the agency isn't specified in the `components_list` variable, then the dashboard will use all components included in the agency data.

 If you are familiar with R, shiny, and flexdashboard, you can make changes to the dashboard code directly in the `FOIAdashboard.Rmd` file.
 As you make changes, you can preview the dashboard by clicking on `Run Document` at the top of the source code in R Studio.